MLM Nauka module postponed again

 2018 March 15: Shipment of the MLM module to Baikonur.

-The FGB-2 module, minus its solar panels, sits in the assembly shop at Khrunichev enterprise in Moscow in August 2001.
+The FGB-2 module, minus its solar panels, sits in the assembly shop at GKNPTs Khrunichev in Moscow in August 2001.
 Click to enlarge.
 Copyright © 2001 Anatoly Zak

-Specialists are currently working to clean contamination inside the bellows of the propellant tanks.
+Specialists were working to clean contamination inside the bellows of the propellant tanks.